Due to the nature of the film, all spoilers are unmarked. You Have Been Warned.

 Dubbed by: Anne Rochant (European French), Roko Takizawa (Japanese)

-Arthur's weak mother who used to work for Thomas Wayne.
+Arthur's physically weak mother who used to work for Thomas Wayne.

-- Abusive Parents: As it turns out, she physically abused Arthur during his childhood to the point prior to her incarceration to Arkham Mental Hospital decades ago.
+- Abusive Parents: As it turns out, she physically abused Arthur during his childhood to the point she was incarcerated in Arkham Mental Hospital decades ago.
 She handcuffed him to a radiator and let her boyfriend abuse him as well.
 However, as listed under Ambiguously Evil, there are more than enough holes in this narrative to put this into question.

 - Affectionate Nickname: Calls her son "Happy".

 - Ambiguously Evil: The records at Arkham Asylum say that she's delusional and narcissistic, that she adopted Arthur, who was actually an abandoned child, abused him, and eventually claimed that he was the result of a tryst between herself and her employer, Thomas Wayne.
 And yet... she never shows any signs of poor mental health outside of a single Imagine Spot from Arthur, as he reads those same records.
 Arthur doesn't seem to have any memory of the abuse purported to have been inflicted upon him (although he was supposedly very young when it occurred) and no effort appears to have been made in removing him from her and placing him with a more supportive family.
 Whether Penny truly was the mentally unwell abusive mother the records say and her subsequent, more subdued state is a result of her treatment at Arkham or whether Thomas Wayne used his wealth and influence to falsify the records in order to bury the affair and discredit Penny is left ambiguous.
-Muddying the waters further, Arthur later picks up a photo of her with a note complimenting her smile scrawled on the back, signed by "T.W."
+Muddying the waters further, Arthur later picks up an photo of her with a note complimenting her smile scrawled on the back, signed by "T.W."